guhilling/cdi-test/CONTRIBUTING.md

-Enhancement proposals and bug reports are always welcome!
+# Enhancement proposals and bug reports are always welcome!

+- Please tell me what is missing and what you are missing in cdi-test!
-For bug reports please create a test case as pull request.
+- For bug reports please create a test case as pull request.

-For enhancements see the template for issues.
+- For enhancements see the template for issues.
+- Check for open issues first: https://github.com/guhilling/cdi-test/issues

 Be aware that:
 - I'm mostly doing this work in my free time.